Frequently Asked Questions

 Do programmes have to be repeated?

 With Auditory Integration Training (AIT) improvements often continue to occur in the weeks or months following the treatment and one single programme is normally sufficient.
-If the audiometric test or observed behaviour indicates that further improvements can be made, a second programme may be considered, but normally not until some time has elapsed.
+If the audiometric test or observed behaviour indicates that further improvements can be made, a second programme may be considered, but normally not until at least 6 months has elapsed.
+People with autistic spectrum disorder often benefit from repeating the auditory programme.
+With the Neurodevelopmental Programme there is no need to repeat it.

-How will you tell whether the therapy has been successful?
+How will you tell whether the Programmes have been successful?

-What does an Auditory Integration Therapy (AIT) programme entail?
+What does an Auditory Integration Therapy (AIT) programme and the remote Auditory Programme entail?

-During each session a client listens to music filtered through an Earducator, using a pair of high quality closed headphones.
+During each session of AIT client listens to music filtered through an Earducator, using a pair of high quality closed headphones.
 The Earducator machine randomly modulates the amplitude of the high and low frequencies in order to retrain the ears to hear in a more balanced way.
 A range of individual filters may also be used depending upon the results of the audiometric tests.
+With our remote programme no filters are used and the files are sent to you to be downloaded onto a phone or computer.

 What is the sound intensity during listening sessions?
 (AIT)